bifromqio/bifromq-docs/website/docs/06_plugin/1_auth_provider.md

   map<string, string> metadata = 3; // the metadata of the client
 }
 ```

-The predefined metadata in the `ClientInfo` object is crucial for understanding the context of each MQTT client connection.
-These constants help in identifying the protocol version, client and user IDs, and other details about the
-connection.
-Here's a table summarizing these predefined metadata keys and their meanings:
+BifroMQ will include the following predefined metadata in the `metadata` property of the `ClientInfo` object:

 | Key           | Description                                        | Possible Values                                      |
 |---------------|----------------------------------------------------|------------------------------------------------------|